aguilarm/mikaaguilar.com/content/posts/work-logs.md

 3. The act of writing something out - even just figuring out *what* to write - helps me focus and keep things in perspective.

 Most of us likely have a notepad handy.
 Writing down your problem or a solution you've come up with is incredibly helpful.
-I think augmenting your note taking with a work log is super helpful.
+I think augmenting your note taking with a work log is huge.
+Let me know if you do something like this!